 So before you decide to fork out the cash for a hair transplant, it’s wise to read up and learn as much as possible about whether this is right for you.

 What is a hair transplant?

-Essentially, the modern-day hair transplant involves harvesting individual follicles from hair-abundant areas of the scalp or body, and grafting these into more sparse sections of the scalp, like a thinning or balding area, like the crown or a receding hairline.
+The modern-day hair transplant procedure involves harvesting individual follicles from hair-abundant areas of the scalp or body, and grafting these into more sparse sections of the scalp, like a thinning or balding area on the crown or a receding hairline.

-“Depending on how far you’ve gone, you have to decide whether you want a hair transplant that takes the individual follicles — known as Follicular Unit Extraction (FUE) — or whether you want a small strip taken out of the back of your head, often referred to as Follicular Unit Transplantation (FUT).
+Depending on your stage of hair loss, you can decide whether you want a hair transplant that takes the individual follicles — known as Follicular Unit Extraction (FUE) — or whether you want a small strip taken out of the back of your head, often referred to as Follicular Unit Transplantation (FUT).